Advocate Anjali Awasthi: Plot

-21 years later

 Aman and Anjali's daughter, Aarti has grown up to become a brave and resolute reporter, dedicated to seeking justice and standing her ground, much like her mother did before her.
 But Sapna is uneasy about Aarti's choice of career, fearing that her granddaughter might suffer the same tragic fate as Anjali, who has been in a catatonic state for 21 years.

 Aarti's maternal grandparents, Ganesh and Sapna have secretly raised her in their colony, carefully ensuring that no one outside its borders knew of her existence.
 Their aim was to protect her from Chandrabhan Thakur and his son, Yuvraj, who had once plotted to kill Aarti as revenge against Anjali for all the past humiliations.

 Chandrabhan and Yuvraj believed that Aarti had died in the accident they had orchestrated, the same incident that left Anjali catatonic and claimed the life of her husband, Aman.

 What Ganesh and Sapna never knew was that both Chandrabhan and Yuvraj were involved in the tragedy.
-On the day of the accident, Ganesh had overheard Yuvraj speaking on the phone with his father, Chandrabhan, while plotting to kill Aarti.
+On the day of the accident, Ganesh had overheard Yuvraj speaking on the phone with his father, Chandrabhan, well plotting to kill Aarti.
 But he could not clearly recognize who's voice it was.

 Driven by a strong sense of justice, Aarti is determined to uncover the truth behind her father, Aman's death and her mother, Anjali's condition.
-But she remains unaware of her father's identity and paternal lineage, as neither her grandparents, Ganesh and Sapna, nor the former maid of the Rajput family, Padman ever revealed this to her.
+But she remains unaware of her father's identity and paternal lineage, as neither her grandparents, Ganesh and Sapna, nor the former maid of the Rajput family, Padman had ever revealed this to her.

 The secrecy stems from the Rajput family itself.
 Except for Aarti's aunts, Mehek and Saniya, her great-aunt, Nivedita and her great-uncle, Gaurav, they had severed all ties with the Awasthi family.
-They blamed Anjali for Aman's death and rejected Aarti solely because she is Anjali's daughter, disregarding that she was also Aman's child.
-But in truth, Anjali is not responsible for Aman's demise at all; he had simply been in the wrong place at the wrong time.
+They had blamed Anjali for Aman's death and had rejected Aarti solely because she is Anjali's daughter, completely disregarding the fact that she was also Aman's daughter.
+But in truth, Anjali is not responsible for Aman's demise at all, he had simply been in the wrong place at the wrong time.